Strajk/algo-exercises/README.md

 ### Tips

+- *Always* start with **pen & paper**
 - Verify:
   - Edge cases on inputs
   - Limitations & assumptions given in assignment
 - Optimization
+  - Consider which checks are not needed due to input limitations from assignment
   - Consider sorting arrays first
   - Consider real need of all assertions
   - When being extra smart, be also extra careful